Login to myESAIC Membership

 Objectives

-2. To promote research and quality improvement initiatives in perioperative management of cancer patients, focused not only on improving long term oncologic outcomes, but also on short term outcomes (e.g. QoR-15, Days at Home at 30 days, reduced 30-day complications) that may also enhance longer term overall outcomes
+• To promote research and quality improvement initiatives in perioperative management of cancer patients, focused not only on improving long term oncologic outcomes, but also on short term outcomes (e.g. QoR-15, Days at Home at 30 days, reduced 30-day complications, RIOT) that may also enhance longer term overall outcomes;

-3. To promote networking in research in anaesthesia and cancer between anaesthesiologists and other researchers in this field from different countries from EU and other countries around the world.
+• To promote networking in research in anaesthesia and cancer between anaesthesiologists and other researchers/professionals in this field (surgeons, oncologists) from different countries from EU and around the world.
+Geographical diversity and gender equity as well as stimulating young researcher to join us are values of our group.

 Secondary Objectives